 Many clinical trials struggle with both enrollment and patient retention.
-Not only do 80% of trials struggle with enrollment, but trials have a 30% dropout rate on average.
+Not only do 80% of trials struggle with enrollment, but some studies estimate that up to 30% of patients who join a clinical trial end up dropping out.
 Designing and running a study while keeping the patient perspective in mind can help at every stage of a clinical trial.
-There are several ways to put the patient first during each stage of a clinical trial, from enrollment to retention to study follow-ups.
+There are several ways to put the patient first during each stage of a clinical trial, from enrollment to retention and study follow-up.

 Clinical trial design is one of the most important places to involve the patient voice.
-Depending on timeline and budget, there are several options trial sponsors have explored to learn more about what would make a trial successful and accessible from a patient’s perspective.
+Depending on timeline and budget, there are several options trial sponsors can explore to learn more about what would make a trial successful and accessible from a patient perspective.

 Host a patient group.
 Patients can give the best insight on how disease symptoms impact their daily lives.
 Understanding the kinds of treatments that would make a meaningful difference can help greatly with both designing the trial and positioning it when you’re ready to enroll patients.
 The Clinical Trials Transformation Initiative has resources for those interested in working with a patient group through each step of a clinical trial.